 How to buy Loopring

 The most common way to buy Loopring is to use a centralized exchange.
 Canadian exchanges are better integrated into Canada’s financial system than many international crypto exchanges.
-Case in point, Ontario banned Binance, plus a handful of popular derivatives exchanges, in 2021, and many more pulled out of the province to avoid incurring the wrath of its securities regulator.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Case in point, Ontario banned Binance, plus a handful of popular derivatives exchanges, in 2021, and many more pulled out of the province to avoid incurring the wrath of its securities regulator.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 You can check which platforms support the LRC crypto on sites like CoinMarketCap.
 A reputable exchange with lots of liquidity is what you’re looking for, but note that most platforms are not fully regulated and deposits are rarely backed by government schemes.
 Your capital is at risk.